 Although construction happens on the job site, the operations of a modern construction company go far beyond the field.
-Every project completed by the field personnel is supported by back office and warehouse teams.
+The field personnel supports every project the back office and warehouse teams complete.
 Only when all three teams work together can a project be successful and profitable for the company.

-This high degree of coordination among teams means modern construction companies need to properly manage their warehouse stock, transfer items to and from the field, inspect and service items when necessary, purchase and receive items when stock runs low, and more.
+This high degree of coordination among teams means modern construction companies must properly manage their warehouse stock, transfer items to and from the field, inspect and service items when necessary, purchase and receive items when stock runs low, and more.
 These companies need a construction inventory management system.

 The problem with generic inventory management systems

-The problem with most inventory systems is that they just provide counts of what’s on the shelf.
+The problem with most inventory systems is that they provide counts of what’s on the shelf.
 For construction companies, that is not enough.
-Margins on contracts in the construction industry are often thin, so to make a profit, construction companies must operate efficiently.
+Margins on contracts in the construction industry are often thin, so construction companies must operate efficiently to make a profit.
 And to operate efficiently, they need a system that supports end-to-end logistics and operations workflows for sourcing, transferring, tracking, servicing, and replenishing their inventory items.

-For example, knowing that there are two generators available at the northwest warehouse is helpful information, but what if the upcoming job requires 5 generators, and one of the two in stock is required at another location?
-Most generic inventory management systems won't be able to relay that information without a lot of input from workers.
+For example, knowing that two generators are available at the northwest warehouse is helpful information, but what if the upcoming job requires five generators and one in stock is required at another location?
+Most generic inventory management systems won't be able to relay that information without much input from workers.
 This also significantly increases the possibility that human error will come into play and potentially cause a crippling delay due to a lack of proper equipment on site.